The Cost of Addison’s Disease Treatment for a Dog

 What is Addison’s disease in dogs?

-Addison’s disease is an inability of the animal’s body to reproduce certain hormones (adrenocorticotrophin – ACTH) responsible for maintaining adequate levels of blood sugar, supporting cardiac function, and maintaining normal parameters of sodium and potassium in the body.
-This disease can be diagnosed in most dog breeds, especially Poodle, Portuguese water dog, Collie, or Nova Scotia duck-tolling retriever.
+Addison’s disease is an endocrine disorder that occurs when a dog’s body stops producing essential steroid hormones (adrenocorticotrophin – ACTH).
+ACTH is responsible for maintaining adequate levels of blood sugar, supporting cardiac function, and maintaining normal parameters of sodium and potassium levels in the body.

 Addison’s disease is not contagious or infectious, so there is no need to worry if the sick pet also comes into contact with other animals or people.

-Symptoms of Addison’s disease in dogs
+Signs and symptoms of Addison’s disease in dogs

 Addison’s disease can be difficult to detect by symptoms alone.

-How is Addison’s disease in dogs treated?
+Veterinary treatment for Addison’s disease in dogs

 In an Addisonian crisis, treatment focuses on aggressive intravenous fluid therapy and injectable medication.
 It may also be necessary to treat hypoglycemia (low blood sugar) and/or abnormal heart rhythm.
 Most dogs respond quickly to treatment and tend to recover completely.